Shplorf/ansible-starbound/README.md

 - starbound_server_config_file: Absolute or relative path to the local [server configuration](http://starbound.gamepedia.com/Starbound.config) file that will be copied over to your server.
 - starbound_backup_s3_bucket: (Optional) Name of the S3 bucket you wish to backup your universe to

+- starbound_update: (Defaults to false) If set to true, will check for updates.
+Otherwise, if Starbound is already installed it will not be updated.
+- starbound_backup: (Defaults to false) If set to true, the current universe will be backed up to S3
+- starbound_restore: (Defaults to false) If set to true, the most recent version of the universe backup will be restored from S3

 It is recommended that the following variables are stored in an encrypted vault YAML file:
 - starbound_steam_user: Steam username of a user that owns Starbound and has Steam Guard turned off (see requirements section for explanation)
 - starbound_steam_pass: Password of the above user